astropy/pyvo/docs/dal/index.rst

-Most services expose the astrometrical parameters ``pos`` and ``size`` for which PyVO accept `~astropy.coordinates.SkyCoord` or `~astropy.units.Quantity` objects as well as any other sequence containing right ascension and declination in degrees, which are converted to the right coordinate frame / unit before submitted to the service.
+Most services expose the astrometrical parameters ``pos`` and ``size`` for which PyVO accept `~astropy.coordinates.SkyCoord` or `~astropy.units.Quantity` objects as well as any other sequence containing right ascension and declination in degrees, which are converted to the standard coordinate frame (in the VO, that usually is ICRS) in the standard units (always degrees in the VO) before they are submitted to the service.

 Also, `~astropy.coordinates.SkyCoord` can be used to lookup names of astronomical objects you are searching for.